 1.2.1 Message naming requirements

-When adding a new message to the data model use snake-case naming standards, for example
+When adding new messages and other data types to the data model use snake-case naming standards, for example

 ps_new_message_type_msg.
-The generated C++ message names use camel-case naming.
+The generated C++ data type names use camel-case naming.

 If naming collisions are encountered